ericmwalk/obsidian-omglol-publish/README.md

-# OMG.lol Publish Plugin for Obsidian
+# OMG.lol Publisher Plugin for Obsidian

 This plugin has changed it's name from Status.lol Plugin to just Omg.lol Publish as you can make post to [weblog.lol](https://weblog.lol) as well as continue to post status updates to [status.lol](https://status.lol).
 Finally, you can use some.pics to post pictures for all your web needs.